lsst-sqre/sqr-013/index.rst

 DocHub's JSON-LD metadata
 =========================

-All DocHub metadata records share a common JSON-LD (linked data) schema.
+All DocHub metadata records share a common JSON-LD_ (linked data) schema.
-Through a ``@context``, JSON-LD documents map the names of fields to semantic definitions in http://schema.org and other vocabularies.
+Through a ``@context``, JSON-LD_ documents map the names of fields to semantic definitions in http://schema.org and other vocabularies.
 Specifically, DocHub adopts and extends the codemeta_, which is a minimal schema of concepts needed to describe a scientific software repository.
-CodeMeta_ JSON-LD object can be cross-walked to other repository metadata schemas to enable automatic submission pipelines from GitHub to a repository like Zenodo, for example.
+CodeMeta_ JSON-LD_ object can be cross-walked to other repository metadata schemas to enable automatic submission pipelines from GitHub to a repository like Zenodo, for example.

 DocHub metadata exists in two contexts: the metadata database, and in artifact repositories (such as GitHub repositories).
 Metadata at rest in DocHub's database is intended to be complete and authoritative, while metadata embedded in repositories is *templated*.
-Metadata templates are transformed by :ref:`ingest adapters <ingest-adapters>` into complete JSON-LD stored by DocHub.
+Metadata templates are transformed by :ref:`ingest adapters <ingest-adapters>` into complete JSON-LD_ stored by DocHub.
 This section describes these DocHub metadata as it is authoritatively stored in the metadata database.
 § :ref:`metadata-templating` describes metadata templates.

+**See also:** :ref:`json-ld-reading-list`.

 JSON-LD in MongoDB
 ------------------

-DocHub's metadata database is MongoDB so that JSON-LD documents can be persisted and queried natively.
+DocHub's metadata database is MongoDB_ so that JSON-LD_ documents can be persisted and queried natively.
 This design greatly simplifies the API server's design by returning documents in essentially the same form as they are stored.
-MongoDB also obviates schema migrations.
+MongoDB_ also obviates schema migrations.
-By building upon JSON-LD and CodeMeta_, the API server is inherently backwards-compatible with any JSON-LD document, even metadata records with new fields not originally known by the API server.
+By building upon JSON-LD_ and CodeMeta_, the API server is inherently backwards-compatible with any JSON-LD_ document, even metadata records with new fields not originally known by the API server.
 As new types of fields are added to metadata records, the API server and front-end can evolve independently to provide new functionality based on this data.

 .. todo::

    How are collections structured?
-   One collection by data class?
+   One collection per data class?
-   One collection for everything?
+   Or, one collection for everything?

 JSON-LD Applications
 --------------------

-This section explores how different types of metadata can be encoded in CodeMeta_ JSON-LD (and DocHub's extension of it).
+This section explores how different types of metadata can be encoded in CodeMeta_ JSON-LD (and DocHub's extension of it):

+- :ref:`json-ld-versioned-resources`.
+- :ref:`json-ld-related-identifiers`.
+- :ref:`json-ld-projects`.
+- :ref:`json-ld-people`.
+- :ref:`json-ld-orgs`.
+- :ref:`json-ld-org-hierarchy`.
+- :ref:`json-ld-non-software-types`.
+- :ref:`json-ld-publications`.

+.. _json-ld-versioned-resources:

 Representing versioned resources in JSON-LD and the metadata database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 From a user's perspective, DocHub is a way to browse software and documentation projects, and see what versions are published on LSST the Docs.

-CodeMeta_ JSON-LD is best suited for describing single versions of a project in individual JSON-LD metadata objects.
+CodeMeta_ JSON-LD_ is best suited for describing single versions of a project in individual JSON-LD_ metadata objects.
 But software or documentation artifact (especially one backed by GitHub) is not a single version:

 - There are multiple versions of the software and documentation (and its corresponding metadata) and individual branches and tags